JeremyACase/ubiquia/README.md

             validateOutputPayload: true
             stimulateInputPayload: true

-# This is a list of adapters that should be deployed with the graph that are not to be associated
+# This is a list of nodes that should be deployed with the graph that are not to be associated
 # with components.
 These are typically useful as ingress/egress components to a DAG.
-componentlessAdapters:
+componentlessNodes:

   - modelType: Adapter
-    adapterType: EGRESS
+    nodeType: EGRESS
     adapterName: Pet-Egress-Adapter
-    description: This is an example adapter that POSTs incoming payloads to a belief state.
+    description: This is an example node that POSTs incoming payloads to a belief state.

     endpoint: http://pets-belief-state-1-2-3:8080/ubiquia/Animal/add